opendocsg/slw-judgments-backfill/2011_SGHC_109/report.md

 _The earlier cases_

-11     Following Judith Prakash J’s (“Prakash J’s”) decision in _Chip Hup Hup Kee Construction Pte Ltd v Ssangyong Engineering & Construction Co Ltd_ [2010] 1 SLR 658 (“ _Chip Hup_ ”), it would appear that the two issues do not pertain to whether an adjudicator has properly assumed jurisdiction and thus should not be considered by the court.
+11     Following Judith Prakash J’s (“Prakash J’s”) decision in _Chip Hup Hup Kee Construction Pte Ltd v Ssangyong Engineering & Construction Co Ltd_ <span class="citation">[2010] 1 SLR 658</span> (“ _Chip Hup_ ”), it would appear that the two issues do not pertain to whether an adjudicator has properly assumed jurisdiction and thus should not be considered by the court.
 Prakash J held the following at [54]:

  54 I was unable to accept the respondent's argument that the jurisdiction of the Adjudicator was determined according to whether the claimant had followed the requirements of the SOP Act in connection with the form and content of the payment claim and the time at which it had to be served, or not.
 I took the view that the Adjudicator's jurisdiction, in the sense of his power to hear and determine the adjudication, could not depend on such adventitious elements.
 It appeared to me that, as the claimant submitted, the Adjudicator's jurisdiction arose from his appointment by an authorised nominating body under s 14(1) of the SOP Act and from his acceptance of such appointment.
 Whether the payment claim was in proper order or not would not have an impact on the Adjudicator's jurisdiction , though of course if it was not in order, the Adjudicator would be able to throw out the claim on that basis.
 Once an appointment had been made and confirmed to the parties by the authorised nominating body under s 14(3), jurisdiction would have been conferred on the Adjudicator in relation to that particular adjudication application.